Skip to Content

 How To Get a Room Upgrade in Vegas

-Booking directly with Las Vegas resorts offers the opportunity to pick precisely what room, amenities, and view you want.
-Typically, booking direct is even less expensive than that 3rd party travel site deal after you sign up for that property’s loyalty program online.
+Typically, booking direct is even less expensive than 3rd-party sites after you sign up for that property’s loyalty program online.

-Since rooms booked directly with Las Vegas properties are typically cancellable, you can check back early and often for opportunities to re-book at a lower rate.
-If rates drop after you book, simply cancel your reservation and re-book your upgraded hotel room.
+Since rooms booked directly with Las Vegas properties are typically cancellable, you can check back early and often for opportunities to re-book at a lower rate, or get a better room for the same price.

 Many on social media espouse the effectiveness of the $20 sandwich trick.